SuhaanSharma13/S63_how-many-ducks/README.md

 # 🦆 "How Many Ducks?" – The Worst Duck Counter

 ## Overview
 **"How Many Ducks?"** is a fun web app where users upload an image, and the site attempts to count ducks—badly.
-Using AI (or pure randomness), it misidentifies objects, provides nonsense commentary, and delivers hilariously inaccurate results.
+Using AI (or pure randomness), it misidentifies objects, provides nonsense commentary, and delivers hilariously inaccurate results..

 ## 🚀 Features
 ✅ **Image Upload** – Upload an image for "analysis."